Sandeepna2/endee-semantic-search/README.md

 # Endee Semantic Search Project

-This AI application implements a high-performance Semantic Search system powered by the Endee Vector Database.
+This AI application implements a high-performance **Semantic Search** system powered by the **Endee Vector Database**.
 It enables searching through text documents based on their underlying meaning and intent, rather than relying solely on literal keyword matching.

 ## Key Features